 It’s worth mentioning that simplicity becomes more important once you’re touring outside the area of availability for new and fancy cycling equipment – which means, of course, that if you have an inkling that you might one day head further afield on the bike you’re looking to buy, you should probably assume that you will do, and make your buying decisions accordingly.

 What does simplicity mean in concrete terms?
 Well, it means no carbon or titanium.
 It means established wheel sizes.
 It means no hydraulics or electrics.
 It means no air-sprung suspension – preferably no suspension at all unless you’re going off-road long term.
 It means no brand new shiny expensive ultralight top-end components.
 It means as few parts as possible that require unusual tools to remove or repair.
 It means no belt-drive drivetrains, and for my money it means no internal hub gears, though there will always be disagreements about that.

 It means traditional, cross-compatible components that work on established principles and that are known and available worldwide.
 It means tried and tested consumable parts, and mechanisms adjustable with basic tools.
 It definitely means Shimano.

 Luckily, most touring bike manufacturers know all of this already.
-And so, when you’re looking at the vast range of new, touring-specific bicycles, you can be reasonably confident that the qualities of comfort, stability, durability and simplicity are already inherent in their designs.
+And so, whether you’re looking at mainstream do-everything touring bikes or expedition bikes for a round-the-world ride, you can be confident that the qualities of comfort, stability, durability and simplicity are likely to be inherent in their designs.